aihebest/Secure-Microservices-Deployment-/README.md

 - GitHub Actions for CI/CD
 - ArgoCD for GitOps-based deployments
 - Kubernetes for orchestration
-- Prometheus and Grafana for monitoring
+- Prometheus and Grafana for monitoring and visualization
+- Prometheus Alertmanager for alerting
 - Trivy for vulnerability scanning

 ## Getting Started